A year into COVID-19, Fairmont State celebrates 152nd commencement in person

 “It’s been a long year — the longest year — followed by a long, cold winter,” said Fairmont State President Mirta Martin in her opening remarks.

-Last year, COVID-19 brought a halt or vast change to everything normal the university had to move its commencement to an online ceremony.
-But this year, the graduates filled the Feaster Center and were allowed to walk in-person.
+Last year, COVID-19 brought a halt or vast change to everything normal and the university had to move its commencement ceremony online.
+But this year, graduates filled the Feaster Center and walked in-person.

 “A year ago I stood here — well not here, but on camera,” Martin said.
 “You each have proven that you have the ability to overcome, adapt and innovate.”

-This weekend's commencements honored graduates from both the 2020- 21 school year and the 2019-20 school year.
-These ceremonies together contained over 400 graduates.
+The weekend’s commencements honored graduates from both the 2020-21 school year and the 2019-20 school year.
+These ceremonies together involved over 400 graduates.

 The weekend contained six separate ceremonies for the different schools and colleges under the university.
 Each ceremony saw the graduates file into chairs spaced apart on the floor of Joe Retton Arena.